grubbauer/MathOrDeath/docs/how_to_compile.md

 shell32.lib /SUBSYSTEM:WINDOWS
 ```

-The last step is that you need to put the "res" folder inside of the build folder.
+The last step is to put the "res" folder inside the build directory and to place
+the *SDL2.dll*, *SDL2main.lib*, *SDL2_image.dll* and *SDL2_mixer.dll* files
+inside the build directory.

 The program can now be executed.